zydeon/PeMo/README.md

 PeMo
 ====

-A XMPP client with vty UI
+A XMPP client with vty UI made in Haskell

 ***